apache/arrow-cookbook/java/source/dataset.rst

    2    Gladis
    3    Juan

-Lets try to read a parquet gzip compressed file with 06 row groups:
+Let's try to read a Parquet file with gzip compression and 6 row groups:

 .. code-block::